theparthway/docs/docs/developers/fundamentals/orderbook/Orderbook.md

 Orders are matched based on strategies implemented by the fillers.
 A simple strategy could be to match an order which has minimum of 0.3% fee.
 Fillers are participants who fulfill makers' orders by taking the opposite side of the trade.
 When a Filler finds an order that aligns with their strategy, they can accept it, and complete the transaction.

-COBI is the tool designed for fillers to efficiently manage order fulfillment and settlement within the Orderbook system.
+The Filler is a tool designed to efficiently manage order fulfillment and settlement within the Orderbook system.

-COBI and fillers are often used interchangeably within the context of order fulfillment and settlement because COBI acts as an extension of the Filler's capabilities within the Orderbook system.

 More on [fillers](../filler/filler.md)